rewgs/open-stage-control-ts/resources/docs/docs/user-interface/editor.md

 ## Widget resizing / dragging

 Selected widget can be resized using its south, south-east and east handles.
-It can be dragged with its north-west handle.
+It can be dragged with its north-west handle (holding ++alt++ extends this handle to the widget's size to ease dragging).
 If the widget's position/size was written in percents, the editor will try to keep using percents.

 When the grid is enabled, widget resizing / dragging snaps to a 10 pixel wide grid.

 ## Multi-widgets editing